|

 In later years basically, all companies switched to paper labels – often in conjunction with a simplified stamping, but sometimes just paper.
 The paper labels have all the info you need to identify an axe (if they survive), but as you can imagine they didn’t last long with use.

-So if you find an axe with no stamp and no paper label, there is no way to tell.
+If you find an axe with no stamp and no paper label, there is no way to tell who made it.

 Vintage Canadian Axe Brands to look for: